mmccoyd/hillside_dactyl_50/Readme.md

 | ![Build boards](./image/D50_build_boards.png) |![Build open](./image/D50_build_open.png) |

-The Hillside Dactyl 50 is a small choc-spaced contoured-keywell ergonomic
+The Hillside Dactyl 50 is a small contoured-keywell ergonomic keyboard
-    keyboard.
+    with three choc-spaced rows of six per side.
 This repository has the [body files](./stl/),
     and describes parts and assembly in the [wiki](https://github.com/mmccoyd/hillside_dactyl_50/wiki).